memogarcia/memogarcia.github.io/content/posts/understanding-computer-networks-by-analogy-part-2.md

     | 6    | aa:aa:aa:aa:aa:aa | fa0/2 |
     | 6    | ff:ff:ff:ff:ff:ff | fa0/3 |

-The concierge knows to which door exactly to deliver the package
+The concierge knows to which door exactly to deliver the package.

+In other words, **a switch connects computers in a network**.

 Now, the concierge's capacity is limited by several factors: